 An interesting and unusual wildlife leopard kill

-It was December a few years back, when Anton Kruger and his wife Renate were driving in the Kruger National Park.
-Next between Letaba River Bridge and Camp in an open field they faltered upon a rare sighting… the birth of an impala lamb.
+It was December, when Anton Kruger and his wife Renate were enjoying a slow drive in the Kruger National Park.
+When suddenly, in an open field near Letaba River Bridge they faltered upon a rare sighting… the birth of an impala lamb.
 But, that’s not all!

 Anton says, “My wife is a midwife, so to behold the birth of this impala lamb was especially soul-stirring for her.
 Incidentally it’s not something you see every day.
-This powerless little creature with huge floppy ears beamed over us.”
+This powerless little creature with huge floppy ears beaming before us.”

-However unfortunately at that superior moment they didn’t realise that their hearts were actually about to be shattered!
+However, at that heightened moment, what they did not realise, was that their hearts were about to be shattered!

-The mother impala amidst bonding, with her new-born sensed danger (her nose twitching).
-Suddenly her natural instinct kicked in!
-Regrettably for her baby she suddenly leaped away, fleeing her little impala lamb to face its fate all alone.
+The mother impala amidst bonding with her new-born sensed arising danger, her nose twitching!
+Suddenly, her natural instinct kicked in!
+Regrettably, she leaped away, fleeing her lamb to face its fate alone.

-Just as suddenly as the impala leaped away, a large leopard appeared on the scene.
-And Anton says, “My wife was completely emotional; eyes closed, she actually couldn’t watch.
-Be that as it may throughout she remained in a state of denial.
-She was sure that the impala lamb would remain unharmed.
+Just as suddenly as the impala leaped away, a large leopard jumped in on the scene.
+And, Anton says, “My wife was emotional; eyes closed, and tearful she could not watch.
+Be that as it may, throughout she remained in a state of denial.
+She was sure that the lamb would be unscathed.
 I too, was in a moment of shock”.

 To clarify this, I chatted to Rickus Groenewald, an overland guide to get his take.
-He responds by saying, “Because the opportunity was there, the leopard’s instinct was to attack the ewe, but he was distracted.
-Something else had caught his eye – the impala lamb!”
+He responds by saying, “Because the opportunity was there, the leopard’s instinct was to attack the ewe (mom), but he was distracted.
+Something else had caught his eye – the lamb!”

-However, Rickus believes over and above this and the leopard’s attentive behaviour towards the surrounding vehicles there was another reason for hesitation, and says, “If you look real close, the leopard’s belly seemed relatively full, and perhaps he wasn’t all that hungry.”
-Chances are the impala lamb was also a new scenario for the leopard – a new smell; a new shape; and in light something new that did not bolt from him.
+However, Rickus believes there was more to the attentive behaviour and hesitation.
+He says, “If you look up-close, the leopard’s belly seems relatively full.
+Perhaps he wasn’t all that hungry!
+Chances are the lamb was also a new scenario for the leopard – a new smell; a new shape; and in light something new that did not try and escape him.”

 All of this may add up to what the leopard’s initial idea was, and what actually happened in real time.